sergekomarov/bonzo/README.md

 1) Van-Leer integrator:
 "A simple unsplit Godunov method for multidimensional MHD" by J. Stone and  T. Gardiner (2009)
 2) 3rd-order Runge-Kutta integrator:
-"Pluto: a Numerocal Code for Computational Astrophysics" by A. Mignone et al. (2007)
+"Pluto: a Numerical Code for Computational Astrophysics" by A. Mignone et al. (2007)
 3) Implementation of non-Cartesian geometries:
 "High-order conservative reconstruction schemes for finite volume methods in cylindrical and spherical coordinates" by A. Mignone (2014)
 4) Diffusion solver based on super-time-stepping: